 Say no to GMO

-But the aim to make it easier for people to alter the genes of plants, and potentially animals too, is clear.
-This flies in the face of their own consultation.
+There is an unwavering aim to make it easier to alter the genes of plants, and potentially animals further down the line.

-Earlier this year, DEFRA held a consultation asking people what they thought about removing regulations around certain forms of genetic engineering they refer to as ‘gene editing’.
-This received over 3,000 respondents - many of our own supporters responded to the difficult and lengthy consultation - thanks!
+In January 2021, DEFRA held a consultation asking people what they thought about removing regulations around certain forms of genetic engineering they refer to as ‘gene editing’.
+This received over 3,000 responses – 300 of these came from our own supporters who responded to the difficult and lengthy consultation – thank you!

 Gene-editing will drive forward profits, not sustainable farming

 There is a key difference with any genetically engineered organisms that the government continue to ignore.
 They can be heavily patented and therefore play heavily towards corporate, interests, rather than environmental benefits.
 It also removes yet more independence and control for farmers over the unique challenges they face on their own farms.

 DEFRA have high hopes for gene-editing, listing theoretical benefits for climate, nature and health, much of which are blue-sky research ideas or only in the early stages of development.